New generalisation of Jacobi's derivative formula: Preliminaries

-Below characteristic $[K]$ is also denoted by $[\{\}]$, since it corresponds to partition $\{\}\cup\{1,2,\dots,2g+1\}$, which is always unique.
+Below characteristic $[K]$ is also denoted by $[\emptyset]$ since it corresponds to partition $\emptyset\cup\{1,2,\dots,2g+1\}$, which is always unique.
 At that $\theta[K](v)$ vanishes to the maximal order $[(g+1)/2]$ at $v=0$, see for example \cite[\S\,VII.1.4 p.\,306]{FK1980}.
 The maximal order is greater than~$1$ if $g>2$.
-When genus $g$ of a curve is odd the mentioned partition contains the empty set $\{\} = \I_{(g+1)/2}$ because the omitted index of infinity belongs to $\J_{(g+1)/2}$.
+If the genus $g$ of a curve is odd the mentioned partition contains the empty set: $\I_{(g+1)/2}=\emptyset$, because the omitted index of infinity belongs to $\J_{(g+1)/2}$.
 It means that $\theta[K](v)$ is the only theta function with characteristic of the maximal multiplicity.
-When $g$ is even, part $\I_{g/2}=\{\}$ of the partition actually contains the omitted index of infinity.
-So $\theta[K](v)$ is not the only theta function with characteristic of the maximal multiplicity, there exist $2g+2$ such functions.
-Vanishing to the order equal to multiplicity is the distinctive property of hyperelliptic curves \cite[\S\,VII.1.5, 7--8 p.\,308--309]{FK1980}.
+If $g$ is even, part $\I_{g/2}=\emptyset$ of the partition actually contains the omitted index of infinity.
+In this case $\theta[K](v)$ is not the only theta function with characteristic of the maximal multiplicity, there exist $2g+2$ such functions.
+Vanishing to the order equal to multiplicity is the distinctive property of hyperelliptic curves, see \cite[\S\,VII.1.5, 7--8 p.\,308--309]{FK1980}.

-Characteristics of multiplicity $0$ are usually described by partitions whose part $\I_0$ contains $g$ indices and the omitted infinity.
+Characteristics of multiplicity $0$ are usually described by the partitions whose part~$\I_0$ contains $g$ non-zero indices and the omitted infinity index.
 Partitions corresponding to characteristics of multiplicity $1$ can be obtained from $\I_0\cup \J_0$ by moving two indices from $\I_0$ to $\J_0$.
 These two indices can be of finite points the both or one index of a finite point and the index of infinity.
 The former case is described by dropping two indices from $\I_0$, so cardinality of the obtained $\I_1$ becomes $g-2$, then $\J_1$ contains $g+3$ indices and the infinity index is located in $\I_1$.
-In the latter case only one index drops from $\I_0$, so $\I_1$ contains $g-1$ indices, the infinity index moves into $\J_1$ which has cardinality $g+2$.
+In the latter case only one index drops from $\I_0$, so the cardinality of $\I_1$ is $g-1$, and the infinity index moves into $\J_1$ which has cardinality $g+2$.
+(Note that computing cardinality of a set we always omit the zero index of infinity.)
 The same occurs in higher multiplicities.
-Regarding characteristics $[\I_m]$, it is convenient to distinguish between ones with the index of infinity in part $\J_m$ ($\card \I_m = g-2m+1$), and ones with the index of infinity in part $\I_m$ (cardinality of $\I_m$ is $g-2m$).
+Regarding characteristics $[\I_\mFr]$, it is convenient to distinguish between ones with the index of infinity in part $\J_\mFr$ ($\card \I_\mFr = g+1-2\mFr$), and ones with the index of infinity in part $\I_\mFr$ (cardinality of $\I_m$ is $g-2\mFr$).

-In what follows we also use notation $\I^{[r]}$ for a set of cardinality $r$.
+In what follows we also use notation $\B^{[r]}$ for a set of cardinality $r$.